infinum/qa-handbook/Automation/Selenium Locators - XPath.md

 `<author>` is an element node

-`lang=”en”` is an attribute node
+`lang="en"` is an attribute node

 ### Relationships between the nodes
 As mentioned, the nodes are in a hierarchical relationship to each other.
 The terms used to describe that relationship are **parent**, **child** and **sibling**.
-Except the root, every node in the hierarchy has exactly one *parent* node.
+Except for the root, every node in the hierarchy has exactly one *parent* node.
 A node can have any number of *child* nodes.
 The nodes that have the same parent are called *siblings*.

 The terms that could also be used are **ancestor** and **descendant**.
 The parent of a node or a parent of a parent is called an *ancestor*.
 Similarly, a child of a node, or a child of a child node is a *descendant*.